quicwg/wg-materials/interim-18-01/minutes.md

 If you need the extension to be reliable - you gotta make it so.

 Ekr: only allocated 00-17?
 We have 240 spaces free?
-What’s the point about ignoring vs reliablity?
+What’s the point about ignoring vs reliability?
 Code point space is too big.

 Ian: Interesting to have, but a little grumpy about providing it without having a mechanism to negotiate it.
 Don’t want to add it until we have a negotiation mechanism.